Emerald Park: General attractions

-Eagle Sky Adventure Zone
+Theme park rides

+The park previously operated on a system of zones and payment tokens, with a paid option for unlimited usage, but moved to an all-access model (subject to age limits for certain rides—younger visitors are limited to the general attractions and some simpler theme park machines).

 Junior Zone

-The Junior Zone features a 10-metre shot tower manufactured by Zamperla, a steam train ride, a car driving experience manufactured by Nissan, a spinning roller coaster manufactured by Visa, a spinning boat non-water ride and a leaping ride manufactured by Zamperla.
+The Junior Zone features a 10-metre high Junior Drop Tower (by Zamperla), a steam train ride, a car driving experience manufactured by Nissan, a spinning roller coaster manufactured by Visa, a spinning boat non-water ride and a leaping ride manufactured by Zamperla.

 The Zoo

-Emerald Park is an accredited zoo with BIAZA and EAZA, it is home to a diverse zoo animal collection which home to many conservation dependent species.
-Access to the zoo is included in the entry to Emerald park.
-The award-winning zoo is committed to conservation education and research.
+Emerald Park contains a zoo accredited with BIAZA and EAZA.
+It holds a diverse animal collection, with several conservation-dependent species.
+Access to the zoo is included in the entry to Emerald Park.
+The zoo, which has won awards, is committed to conservation education and research.
 The collection features animals including big cats, primates, exotic birds, rare breeds of farm animals as well as native Irish birds of prey.
-As well as three visitor experiences, the "Petting farm", "World of Raptors" a free flying bird of prey display and "Lemur walk".
+There are also three "visitor experiences": a "petting farm", the "World of Raptors" free-flying bird of prey display, and a "Lemur Walk" path through an enclosure.

-The mission of Emerald Park is dedicated to creating adventure, passing on knowledge, conserving nature, and serving the community.
+Development plans

+A new themed area of the park called "Tír na nÓg" was opened on 22 May 2024, based on Celtic mythology.
+Plans for the area included two rollercoaster models from Vekoma, a Suspended Thrill Coaster and a Family Boomerang.

 Incidents

 A number of minor incidents have occurred within Emerald Park.

-In June 2012 a former employee who was working as a tour guide broke her ankle after she went down a 60-foot slide.
+In June 2012, a former employee who was working as a tour guide broke her ankle after she went down a sixty-foot slide called Tayto's Twister.
 The slide was not open to the public at the time but she, along with other employees, were told to try it so that they could "get a feel of it".
 She sued Ashbourne Visitor Centre Ltd, trading as Tayto Park, as a result of the accident.
 She also sued Hags Aneby AB of Sweden and Spraoi Linn Ltd, the manufacturer and supplier of the slide respectively.
 The case was settled out of court.
 Following the accident, the ride was altered in relation to how steep it was and at the turns.
+A year later, a boy suffered a kidney injury when falling as he got off the slide.
+He received €63,000 in compensation.
+The slide has since been permanently closed.

 In October 2016, a wooden staircase in one of the park's Halloween attractions, "House of Horrors" suddenly collapsed, injuring nine people.